spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/2-polyglot-python-task.md

 <!--END_TIP-->

-On successful task launch you should see the following report in your Data Flow Task UI:
+On successful task launch, you should see the following report in your Data Flow Task UI:

 ![Successful Python Tasks](images/successful-python-task-execution.png)